prosandcomps/prosandcomps.github.io/call.md

       Brasoveanu A., & Dotlacil J. (2020). <em>Computational Cognitive Modeling and Linguistic Theory</em>, Springer.
     </li>
     <li>
-      Cohn-Gordon, R., N.D.
-Goodman, and C. Potts, (2019).
+      Cohn-Gordon, R., Goodman, N.D., and Potts, C. (2019).
 An Incremental Iterated Response Model of Pragmatics, <em>Proceedings of the Society for Computation in Linguistics</em>, 2(10).
     </li>
     <li>
       Franke, M. (2009). <em>Signal to Act: Game Theory in Pragmatics</em>.
 PhD thesis, University of Amsterdam.